BIOP/ijl-utilities-wrappers/README.md

 You can find [instructions to install Cellpose environment on Cellpose repo](https://github.com/MouseLand/cellpose) which work just fine for **CPU ONLY**.

+Briefly , using line below
+>conda create -n cellpose
+>
+>conda activate cellpose
+>
+>pip install cellpose

+would do the job to have a working cellpose env (in CPU mode)!

 <h5> I.A.2.c.
 Linux </h5>

 **_Please contact us with successful procedure_**